HPC usage & utilities¶

 Concurrency and rate limits¶

-The following maxForks settings in nextflow.config prevent overloading storage and compute:
+The following maxForks settings in nextflow.config prevent overloading external connections and storage capabilities:

 | Process | Default maxForks |